MiniProfiler/rack-mini-profiler/README.md

 Middleware that displays speed badge for every html page.
 Designed to work both in production and in development.

-## Using mini-profiler in your app
+## Using rack-mini-profiler in your app

 Install/add to Gemfile